Case Study

 Resources New Case Studies Casino Plays Its Cards Right To Avoid Hacking 814x460

-Long considered to be the leaders in physical security, casinos have adapted to the increasing demand for network and internetwork connectivity for gambling devices and backend systems.
+Long considered to be the leaders in physical security, casinos have adapted to the increasing demand for network and internet work connectivity for gambling devices and backend systems.
 For example, slot machines communicate with each other inside a casino and between casino properties.
-Loyalty reward points systems act in a similar fashion.
-Combine these technologies with high staff turnover and initial security strengths can weaken as network vulnerabilities allow attackers to work around these physical barriers.
+Loyalty reward points systems act similarly.
+Combine these technologies with high staff turnover, and initial security strengths can weaken as network vulnerabilities allow attackers to work around these physical barriers.

 CHALLENGE